GoodforGod/dummymaker/README.md

 ## Version History

-**1.1.0** - Performance and architecture improvements, *IGenerateFactory* support, collection *Gen* annotations, time *Gen* annotations, architecture improvements in custom extension support.
+**1.1.0** - Performance and architecture improvements, *IGenerateFactory* introduced, collection *Gen* annotations, time *Gen* annotations, architecture improvements in custom user extension support.

 **1.0.3** - Lots of tests for all functionality, Added *DataTypeMap* parameter for users in SqlExporter (expandable data type for sql), *NamingStrategy* for exporters, bug fixes.